kevinkdo/resource-planner/instructions.md

 # Setup Instructions (linux/vagrant instructions)
 The directory containing Vagrantfile will now be shared from your computer and the vm.
 You can access it in the vm by going to the folder 'Vagrant'.
+Go up two levels so that when you hit ls it should read 'vagrant@vagrant-ubuntu-trusty-64:/$'

 In Mac terminal:
 ```